 Saliva is your antibacterial shield

 Xerostomia (zeer-o-STOE-me-uh), more commonly known as dry mouth, is a much more serious problem than it may sound.
 We are talking about xerostomia when the amount of saliva in one’s mouth is significantly reduced or indeed absent.
-You may wonder what causes this problem.
+Aside from the significant physical discomfort experienced by dry mouth suffers there are other associated problems.
 Firstly, saliva is necessary to keep the mouth moisturized and clean.
 Secondly, enzymes in saliva help digest food.
 But most importantly, saliva is a natural antibacterial weapon, aiding in the defence against infections.